 Leases.
-In February 2016, the FASB issued ASU No. 2016-02, Leases.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-02, Leases.
 This new guidance establishes a ROU model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
-Leases are classified as either financing or operating, with such classification affecting the pattern of expense recognition in the statement of operations.
+Leases are classified as either finance or operating, with such classification affecting the pattern of expense recognition in the statement of operations.
 Disclosure of key information about leasing arrangements is also required.